-Make sure that the Stormwater Runoff WQ (SWQ) module is activated (General Settings | Modules).
+To enable the Stormwater Runoff WQ (SWQ) module, activate the Catchment feature, and the Rainfall-Runoff (RR) and Transport (AD, SWQ) modules (in the 'General Settings | Model type' editor).
 This will provide access to all relevant editors.

 Consider appropriate SWQ method